Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) specific election or non-election campaigns; or

-   2. individual candidates or Branches.
+   b) individual candidates or Branches.

 5. The Association must not accept donations that are subject to any conditions that create a conflict with the Association's purposes, policies or strategies.